fieldtrip/website/example/other/opm_sensors.md

 This example shows how to design a 3D printed helmet with different OPM sensor types.
 The initial part deals with reading the helmet design and distributing the sensors.
 This is the same as the tutorial for [designing a custom 3D printed OPM helmet](/tutorial/sensor/opm_helmet_design).
 The second part shows how to distribute the sensor holders (and holes) over the helmet.

+The STL files used in this example are available from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design/).

 ## Helmet and sensor distribution

 For demonstration purposes we start with a very simple spherical helmet that is 10 mm thick, and a small number of OPM sensor locations.